-The Compensation Committee is currently composed of four Directors: Toby K. Purse (Chairman), R. Greg Eisner, Katherine R. English and W. Andrew Krusen, Jr. The Board of Directors has determined that Ms. English and Messrs.
+The Compensation Committee is currently composed of four Directors: Toby K. Purse (Chairman), R. Greg Eisner (who is not standing for reelection), Katherine R. English and W. Andrew Krusen, Jr. The Board of Directors has determined that Ms. English and Messrs.
 Purse, Eisner and Krusen are independent under the Nasdaq Rules.
-The Compensation Committee met two times in fiscal year 2021.
+The Compensation Committee met three times in fiscal year 2022.
 Semler Brossy Consulting Group, LLC has served as the compensation consultant for the Company and provides advice and data to the Compensation Committee from time to time as requested.
-The Compensation Committee did engage Semler Brossy Consulting Group, LLC in fiscal year 2021 to provide advice about compensation-related matters.
+The Compensation Committee engaged Semler Brossy Consulting Group, LLC in fiscal year 2022 to provide advice about compensation-related matters.